keboola/storage-api-php-client/README.md

 ### Redshift backend test suite

 Reshift tests require a cluster connected to Storage API and credentials.
-When you have a project with enabled Redshift, create 2 Redshift buckets (using Storage API Console):

-   - in.c-api-tests
-   - out.c-api-tests

 These credentials are used in tests to simulate "copy from table" transformations behaviour.
 Then you can create your Redshift user.
 Connect to your Redshift database `sapi_YOURPROJECTID` and run queries: